 We will dive with this fascinating trip deeper in Morocco.
 Across the mountain villages of Jbala, we will arrive to Meknes.
 We will give the famous roman ruins of Volubilis a chance to take us in a time voyage.
 These ruins date back to the 5th century BC.
 Some of the original mosaics are very well preserved.
 Our local guide will take us to a see the shrine of the holly Sufi saint of Moulay Idriss Mausoleum.
 He reigned as the very first Sultan in Morocco as well as the Maghreb.

 After this visit, we will continue to Meknes, which was the first capital of the current dynasty under the rule of Moulay Ismail.
 This city is famous for its 40 km long walls.
 The Alouite Dynasty built them to sustain the cannons of the local and foreign powers seeking to seize control Morocco.
 They preserve one of the most beautiful gates of Morocco: Bab Al Mansour.
-These walls also defends a big reservoir of water as well as vast gardens constructed for military purposes.
+These walls also defend a big reservoir of water as well as vast gardens constructed for military purposes.
 European captives were held in an underground prison.
 This prison along with the Bab Al Mansour gate are designed by a Portuguese captive as a price for his freedom after arresting him along with Portuguese corsairs on the costs of the kingdom attacking the navy of Sultan.
 After lunch, our local guide will take us to visit the Royal Stables, which housed up to 12,000 horses of the Sultan Moulay Ismail.
 We will also visit the granaries and Lahdim Square.
 In the late afternoon, we will drive to Fez.
 Overnight in a Riad/Hotel

 Day 3: Fez – Fez:

-Early in the morning Our local Fes medina guide and driver will meet you in order to walking inside Fes old Medina, we will continue our journey to unveil the mystics of the Imperial city of Fez.
+Our local Fes medina guide and driver will meet you in order to walk inside Fes old Medina, we will continue our journey to unveil the mystics of the Imperial city of Fez.
 This city is the crown of Moroccan heritage and history.
 It is the spiritual, cultural and intellectual capital of the Kingdom.
 It holds one of the best institutes of Arabic and Islamic studies in the world such as the Qaraouine University and the Arabic Language Institute (ALIF).
 It is a strong hold of both conservative and Modernist communities.
 In Morocco, Fez is the second biggest city.

 This fascinating trip will lead us to stroll in its various districts and appreciate its millennial age walls and houses.
 We will have time to see the new area of the old medina or Fez el-Jdid.
 This area encloses the Mullah (Jewish Quarter) and the golden Gate of the Royal Palace.
 Our tour also includes the Ville Nouvelle (Villa Nueva) or French zone in the northwest of the city.
 In Fez el Bali inside the walls

 , or the old Fez (8th century), we will wander in maze like small streets to have a feeling of transcendence over the power of time.
-We will encounter potters, smiths.
+We will encounter potters and smiths.
 We will also meet artisans and donkeys laden with goods from diverse backgrounds and coexist with visitors wandering its labyrinthine streets.
 In the souk and tanneries, we will be able to partake the artisan process inherited from ancestors since the medieval ages to get that colourful leather.
 Lunch will be in one of the traditional and luxurious restaurants in the old medina.
 After lunch, we will continue to explore the old medina and enjoy a wonderful sunset on one of the terraces of the vibrant cafes.
 Accommodation in a local Riad

 Day 4: Fez – Ifrane – Monkeys forest – Erfoud – Merzouga desert: